dev-aleaf/meinWB-react/README.md

 First version of a dictionary with words and hints completely customized by each user.
 You add the word with the description that helps you learn it.

 # First instructions
- Download this and meinWB-back projects.
+ Download this and mwBack projects.
 Install on both of them the dependencies (npm install) and then run them both.

 ## Available Scripts